 One-Time Baby Health and Hygiene Expenses:

-• Baby towel and washcloths.
+• Baby towels and washcloths

-• Baby bathtub.
+• Baby bathtub

-• Baby skin and hair supplies (clippers, brush, comb).
+• Baby skin and hair supplies (clippers, brush, comb)

-• Humidifier for cold and flu season.
+• Humidifier for cold and flu season

-• Thermometer.
+• Thermometer

-• Nasal aspirator.
+• Nasal aspirator

 Recurring Baby Health and Hygiene Expenses:

-• Baby soap and shampoo.
+• Baby soap and shampoo

-• Baby sunscreen.
+• Baby sunscreen

-• Baby first-aid supplies.
+• Baby first-aid supplies

-• Medicine.
+• Medicine

-• Haircuts.
+• Haircuts

 Child Safety Equipment

 Keep your baby out of the physician's office with essential safety measures.
 You'll need an infant car seat to bring your baby home from the hospital.
-According to Washington state law, children under age two must ride in a rear-facing car seat.
+According to Washington state law, children under age 2 must ride in a rear-facing car seat.
 An infant car seat starts at around $100 but can run up to $400 or more.

-Childproofing your home can include safety gates and electrical outlet covers.
+Childproofing your home could include safety gates and electrical outlet covers.
 Often, you'll discover ever-increasing potential risks as your child becomes more active, such as climbing stairs and shelves and opening doors.
-According to the Consumer Product Safety Commission, parents might prioritize these items inside the house.

 Newborn baby covered in a blanket sleeping inside a car seat, with plush baby toys wrapped around the handle of the car seat.